 Protocol Effect Values of DQ[3:1] during the first dummy clock cycle are "Don't Care."
-In a de- vice with a dedicated part number, it is only possible to reset memory when the device is deselected.

-Note: 1.
-In a device with a dedicated part number where RST# is enabled, a LOW pulse on that pin resets XIP and the device to the state it was in previous to the last power-up, as defined by the nonvolatile configuration register only when the device is deselected.
+In a device with a dedicated part number where RST# is enabled, a LOW pulse on RST# resets XIP and the device to the state it was in previous to the last power-up, as defined by the nonvolatile configuration register.